Medicare in New Jersey

 - Commercially available vaccines (unless covered by Part B)

-Medicare in NJ: Medicare Advantage (Part C) coverage
+Medicare Advantage (Part C) Coverage

 An alternative to Original Medicare (Parts A and B):

-- Often include vision, dental and hearing
+- Often include supplemental coverage like vision, dental, and hearing

 - Original Medicare tends to have higher costs but offers more flexibility to see any doctor that accepts Medicare.